Transfer Credit Policy and Guidelines

 Details on the terms of any Thomas Edison State University’s current or historical articulation agreements should be referred to the Office of the Registrar at firstname.lastname@example.org.

-Thomas Edison State University also participates in the New Jersey Statewide Transfer Agreement.
-This agreement provides a statewide transfer agreement process to determine the transferability of courses to participating New Jersey colleges and universities.
+Thomas Edison State University also participates in NJ Transfer.
+This program provides a statewide transfer agreement process to determine the transferability of courses to participating New Jersey colleges and universities.
 Participating institutions are listed at www.njtransfer.org.